Codecademy/docs/content/go/concepts/structs/struct.md

 ### Using default values

-This is a way of initializing struct fields to default values, rather than explicitly set each field to it's value every time a new instance of that struct is created.
+This is a way of initializing struct fields to default values, rather than explicitly setting each one to its value every time a new instance of that struct is created.
 To use this method, a constructor function is defined.
 This will create a new instance of the struct and will set its default values if none is provided.
+These default values will be replaced when a new value is set to the field.

 #### Example